Reid-T-W/SewLeSew/README.md

 # SewLeSew
 ## Introduction
-WEGENE is an app that helps us support each other, its a funding platform that is inspired by GoFundMe, the main difference being that, WEGENE uses a local digital payment system.
+SewLeSew is an app that helps us support each other, its a funding platform that is inspired by GoFundMe, the main difference being that, WEGENE uses a local digital payment system.
 Its functionality is that a user can make a post requesting for donation, and doners can add donations to that post.